ClimateImpactLab/jrnr/docs/usage.rst

 Running your job
 ~~~~~~~~~~~~~~~~

-The `slurm_runner` decorator function in `jrnr` acts as a wrapper around your main function.
-Make sure that above your main function you have added `@slurm_runner()`.
+The ``slurm_runner`` decorator function in `jrnr` acts as a wrapper around your main function.
+Make sure that above your main function you have added ``@slurm_runner()``.
 With this enabled, you can use the command line to launch your jobs on the `slurm workload manager <https://slurm.schedmd.com/>`_.

 Make sure you are in the directory where your python module is located.
-Let's say we are running the job specified in `tas.py`.
+Let's say we are running the job specified in :doc:`tas`.
 Let's look at what the `help` function does.

 .. code-block:: bash